lou-cs/company/README.md

 ## <a name="goals"></a>Long-term Goals [Leadership]

 1. To scale training 350 customers in FY 2021, to training over 1500 customers in FY 2023

-## <a name="okrs"></a>Objectives and Key Results (OKRs) - FY 2021

-1. Earn $2M in gross education revenue bookings
-2. Launch a full-time career course
-3. Complete working partnerships with both Unity and SAIT
-4. Achieve an NPS of greater than 50 across all educational services
-5. Launch a community website that is just for alumni to start and that is subsequently opened up to anyone in the XR community
-6. Improve team cohesion

 ## <a name="values"></a>Values